 This law threatens anyone with a sex life they want to keep private.
 It threatens ordinary members of the public who exchange dirty jokes by phone and over the internet.
 Potentially criminalizing millions of people is a disproportionate

 consequence of a law not based on harm and with no clear benefit.

 Letter to the Prime Minister from Backlash

 S63(7) of the Criminal Justice and Immigration Act 2008 Prospective Judicial Review in the Administrative Court of the High Court: Pre-Action Protocol Letter

-the legislation.
+categories of the legislation.
 The Simon Walsh trial showed that CPS had sought to widen the meaning of Section 63(7)(b), seeking to prosecute for possession of images that depicted unconventional but not dangerous behaviour.
-The Andrew Holland ( Tiger porn )
+The Andrew Holland (

-is wholly unacceptable that the public is denied an unequivocal, precise and detailed statement of that which is legal and that illegal to possess.
-If it really is impossible for the executive to provide clarity, then legislators must repeal the sections
+fine, it is wholly unacceptable that the public is denied an unequivocal, precise and detailed statement of that which is legal and that illegal to possess.
+If it really is impossible for the executive to provide clarity, then legislators must